attendance: 3 000 (sold out)

 Last show of the Southeast Asia, Australia & New Zealand tour.
 Neil and Tim Finn join Pearl Jam for "History Never Repeats" and "I Got You".

 Pearl Jam's complicated summer tour of United States.
 The band's refusal to use Ticketmaster to distribute tickets continues.
 Instead, Pearl Jam is now using E.T.M.
 Entertainment Network, a new company with lower service charges.
-However, the day after the Golden Gate Park show in San Francisco, CA the cancellation of the remaining seven cities was decided in a meeting between the four other band members (minus Eddie) and manager Kelly Curtis.
+However, the day after the Golden Gate Park show in San Francisco, CA the cancellation of the remaining seven cities was decided in a meeting between the band members (minus Eddie) and manager Kelly Curtis.
 Afterwards it was decided that last three shows on the brief tour was back on.
 The rest of the canceled shows was later rescheduled.

 opening acts: Bad Religion, Scallywags